VixNet’s new market positioning progress:

 The Western Cape network was commissioned and set up in 2013, with six sites and a fully portable back-up base station.
 The unit is accommodated in a tailor-designed trailer.
 Due to its mountainous surrounds, coverage in the Western Cape is excellent, allowing wider coverage with fewer base stations.

-The security industry being one of our applications, the Network has been designed to ensure optimum up time.
+As the security industry is one of our applications, the Network has been designed to ensure optimum up time.
 The Network design is based on tracking mobile assets through triangulation and by using our Spread Spectrum Technology.
 The density of the base stations within our footprint brings about a high level of redundancy.